Cubic forms, anomaly cancellation and modularity: Introduction

 For $a=\lambda$, Freed and Hopkins showed that there is a characteristic class $p\in H^8(Z; \ZZ)$ such that $2p=p_2-\lambda^2$ and when $b=p$, (\ref{mod24}) is satisfied.
 This is deduced from the beautiful and important anomaly cancellation formula discovered by Witten-Freed-Hopkins (Theorem \ref{WFH-main}), which is proved by a direct computation, as well as the famous Atiyah-Hirzebruch divisibility on $8k+4$ dimensional spin manifolds.
 Adopting the above notations, one sees that on a closed spin smooth 12-manifold $Z$, \be \frac{f_{\lambda, p}(2x)}{48} \ee is a half integer, which has analytic meaning as (quarter of) indices of certain twisted Dirac operators on $Z$ (Theorem \ref{WFH-main}).

-The aim of this paper is to show how the Witten-Freed-Hopkins anomaly cancellation formula as well as several interesting generalizations can be derived in a uniform way from the extended theory of the Witten genus.

-In fact, let $M$ be a $4m$ dimensional compact oriented smooth manifold.
+On the other hand, let $M$ be a $4m$ dimensional compact oriented smooth manifold.
 Let denote the formal Chern roots of $T_{ \mathbb{C}}M $, the complexification of the tangent vector bundle $TM$ of $M$ .
 The famous Witten genus of $M$ can be written as

 with $\tau \in \mathbb{H}$, the upper half-plane, and $q=e^{2\pi \sqrt{-1} \tau }$.
 The Witten genus was first introduced in \cite{W} and can be viewed as the loop space analogue of the $\widehat{A} $-genus.
 It can be expressed as a $q$ -deformed $\widehat{A}$-genus as